Air Squats: Benefits, Muscles Worked, How to Do & More!

 CrossFit Workouts

-Additionally, I love incorporating air squats into 21-15-9 circuits—a CrossFit staple.
+Additionally, I love incorporating air squats into 21-15-9 circuits, which are a CrossFit staple.

 In this format, you perform 21 reps of air squats followed by 21 reps of another exercise, such as pushups or sit-ups.